greenelab/generic-expression-patterns/README.md

 8. Run notebook

 **Note**:
 * Your input dataset should be a matrix that is sample x gene.
-The file should tab-delimited.
+The file should be tab-delimited.
 * Depending on the dataset, the model training can take up to several days to run on a CPU.

 The tables lists parameters required to run the analysis in this repository.
 These will need to be updated to run your own analysis.
 The * indicates optional parameters if you are comparing the ranks of your genes/gene sets with some reference ranking.
 The ** is only used if using `get_recount2_sra_subset` (in download_recount2_data.R).